1. DOCUMENT PURPOSE

 ii.
 Improving monitoring capabilities or scope.

 iii.
 Remediating any security issues within the affected system(s), such as removing unused services or implementing general host hardening techniques.

 iv.
 Conduct a vulnerability assessment to verify that all the holes/gaps that can be exploited have been addressed.

-4. If additional issues or symptoms are identified, take appropriate preventative measures to eliminate or minimise potential future compromises.
+4. If additional issues or symptoms are identified, take appropriate preventative measures to eliminate or minimize potential future compromises.

 5. Update the Incident Record with the information learned from the vulnerability assessment, including the cause, symptoms, and method used to fix the problem with the affected system(s).

 6. If necessary, escalate to higher levels of support to enhance capabilities, resources, or time-to-eradication.